 The majority of the EPM is covered by Quaternary alluvium derived from surrounding granitoids, metamorphics and sediments.
 One historic gold working is located within the Quaternary sediments in the centre of the EPM.
-In the north west of the EPM Ordovician - Silurian Granitoids outcrop which host a line of deposits south of the EPM namely Cowhead Mountain (AU), Cowhead Reef (CU), Mount Sulphide (AG-AU), and Mount Sulphide East (AU-CU) (figure 4).
+In the northwest of the EPM Ordovician-Silurian Granitoids outcrop which host a line of deposits south of the EPM namely Cowhead Mountain (Au), Cowhead Reef (Cu), Mount Sulphide (Ag-Au), and Mount Sulphide East (Au-Cu; Figure 4).
 These deposits lie just north of the large mineralisation related Alex Hill Shear Zone.
-This zone separates the Granitoid intrusion to the north with an assemblage of Charters Towers Metamorphics, Neoproterozoic - Cambrian in age.
+This zone separates the Granitoid intrusion to the north with an assemblage of Charters Towers Metamorphics, Neoproterozoic-Cambrian in age.
 The rocks of the metamorphics consist of mica schist; quartz-feldspar-biotite gneiss; hornblende schist; cordierite, andalusite and staurolite hornfels; chlorite schist; and marble.
-A small pocket of sandstones and conglomerates belonging to the Collopy Formation of late Devonian age is outcropped within the extensive Alex Hill Shear Zone south of the EPM (figure 4).
+A small pocket of sandstones and conglomerates belonging to the Collopy Formation of late Devonian age is outcropped within the extensive Alex Hill Shear Zone south of the EPM.
 A further intrusion of pink to greenish grey, medium to coarse-grained, porphyritic biotite granite known as the Pocket Dam Granite outcrops to the south of the EPM (Rienks et al, 1996).
-This intrusive hosts several small AU deposits including Oaky Creek, Bex, as well as an unnamed small CU occurrence.
+This intrusive hosts several small gold deposits including Oaky Creek, Bex, as well as an unnamed small Cu occurrence.

 Several other significant intrusive rock units have been mapped throughout the south of the EPM and host small gold and base metal deposits.
-These include the Brittany Granite which hosts the City of Melbourne (AU); the Ordovician - Devonian aged Ravenswood Batholith responsible for hosting the Mountain Maid (AU), Mount Iyle (AU), Grass Hut (AU); as well as the Yulga Tonalite, not yet related to mineralisation (figure 4) (Rienks et al, 1996).
+These include the Brittany Granite which hosts the City of Melbourne (Au); the Ordovician - Devonian aged Ravenswood Batholith responsible for hosting the Mountain Maid (Au), Mount lyle (Au), Grass Hut (Au); as well as the Yulga Tonalite, not yet related to mineralisation (Figure 4; Rienks et al, 1996).

-3.3 DEPOSIT TYPES
+3.3 Deposit Types

-On the basis of accumulated evidence, the gold deposits of the Lolworth-Ravenswood Province fall into two dominant styles (figure 4) and ages:
+On the basis of accumulated evidence, the gold deposits of the Lolworth-Ravenswood Province fall into two dominant styles and ages:

-- Granite-hosted mesothermal gold veins often classed as "plutonic" e.g. Charters Towers style quartz veins, with recorded ages of around 400ma (Devonian) that are similar to the age of many of the granites in which they are hosted. - Intrusive-related gold systems associated with breccias and regarded as having high-level sub-volcanic (porphyry) affinities, e.g. Mt Leyshon and Ravenswood/Mt Wright.
-Lower temperature, high and low sulphidation epithermal style precious metal deposits also well developed in the Drummond Basin to the south, e.g. Pajingo and Silver Hills.
-Younger ages of around 290ma (permo-carboniferous).
+- Granite hosted mesothermal gold veins often classed as "plutonic" eg. Charters towers charters towers style quartz veins, with recorded ages of around 400 Ma (Devonian) that are similar to the age of many of the granites in which they are hosted; and - Intrusive related gold systems associated with breccias and regarded as having high level sub volcanic (porphyry) affinities, eg. Mount Leyshon and Ravenswood-Mount Wright.
+Lower temperature, high and low sulphidation epithermal style precious metal deposits also well developed in the Drummond Basin to the south, eg. Pajingo and Silver Hills.
+Younger ages of around 290 Ma (permo-carboniferous).

-Figure 6.
-Porphyry, plutonic and epithermal styles of gold mineralisation in different igneous associations in North Queensland (Modified from Morrison & Beams, 1995).
+Figure 5: Porphyry, plutonic and epithermal styles of gold mineralisation in different igneous associations in North Queensland (modified from Morrison and Beams, 1995).

-"Plutonic" Charters Towers-Style Gold Lodes
+3.4 Plutonic Charters Towers Style Gold Lodes